-The question didn’t come till nearly an hour later.
-Rory found himself mulling over the conversation after he and Jules had arrived in Chicago and stopped into a Mediterranean café on Morgan Street.
+The question didn’t come till almost an hour later.
+Rory found himself thinking back on the conversation after he and Jules had arrived in Chicago and stopped into a Mediterranean café on Morgan Street.
 Rory had already wolfed a gyro and fries, and he was now sitting idly, watching his old friend poke at his BlackBerry while picking at some kind of chickpea dish and a salad of microgreens.

 “About your dad.
 Me voting for him.
 Why did you ask?”

-The alchemist sighed and put aside his phone.
-“When he came by today, he … asked me to be involved in his reelection campaign.”
+The alchemist sighed, put aside his phone.
+“When he came by today, he…asked me to be involved in his reelection campaign.”

 Rory’s stomach dropped.
 “Really?
 You two don’t agree on anything.
 At least you used to not.”

 “That’s still accurate.”
 Jules impaled a leaf of arugula with his fork.

 “So tell him no.” Rory thought back to the conversation between Silas Eads and Teddy Grenville that morning.
 Clearly Lockwood was already gunning for Jules’s reputation.
 While Rory was sure no one with half a brain—which both Eads and Grenville plainly lacked—would believe the stupid conspiracy theory he’d started, things were sure to get ugly if Jules campaigned openly against him.